Sue9104/web-manual/interface/root.md

 # Administration Interface

-Root is the administrator with initial password "123456".
+The administrator account does not need to be registered.
+Just log in with the initial email (root) and password (123456).

-> **[warning] Please change password immediately after login.**
+> **[warning] Please change the password immediately after log in.**

 <span id='root'></span>